janbanot/personal_assistant/docs/feature_ideas.md

 - remind about diffrent things based on the created events
     - feature to create reminder - remind me about sending that email in 30 minutes
     - feature to create recurring reminders - remind me to stand up every 30 minutes
+- save notes/quotes from books, articles, etc.
+    - save notes using chat or voice
+        - save it with tags, so it can be easily categorized and then retrieved
+    - daily summary (readwise like) - send a selected quote or note from the list and present it in the chat
+    - feature to retrieve notes using tags

 ### Feature ideas for the future
 - basic app instead of discord server - streamlit app?